Art Skool Co-op, 1 Oct 2017. Poster, 29.7 x 21 cm.

 School of The Damned (SOTD)

 A free, artist-led postgraduate art course run by and for its students.
 It was founded as a reaction to the increasing financialisation of higher education, by its first year of students (Class of 2014).
 The school is constantly redefined by the motives of its students.
 It is decentralised and seeks to include and unify artists across the UK and is committed to running crits and events outside London, making use of students’ networks.
 The group meets once a month for the core programme, which consists of presentations from guest visitors, crits and a business meeting.
 Each year re-writes the manifesto written by the previous year, each year’s manifesto is published on the website.
 By the end of the year, students in the school have been administrators, promoters, assessors and the passers-on of their experiences and contacts to the following year, taking on every role it takes to run a school.
 The students also organise and collaborate on other projects, exhibitions, meetings, talks, interviews, workshops, which all form part of the programme of study.
 The student body selects two or three guests to attend the monthly critique sessions.
 Guests are remunerated for their time through the School’s Labour Exchange Programme.
 Each year group is selected by the previous year group through an open call.
-The next open call will be in Dec 2017, for the year beginning in Feb 2018.

 School of Speculation (SOS)